Its main product is a library with four interface levels available for CGNS application developpers:

 - L3 the Low Level Library, manages raw HDF5 nodes

 A CGNS/HDF5 file has an HDF5 layout that can be read or write by any application using MLL functions as well as CHLone functions.
 The resulting file you obtain using CHLone is the same as a file obtained using CGNS/MLL, the change is the actual implementation of the HDF5 function calls performed.

-The features CHLone (CGNS HDF5 Library open to numerous extensions) wants to change or add comparing to MLL are:
+The features CHLone (CGNS HDF5 Library only node edition) wants to change or add comparing to MLL are: